Annie Merel, LCPC

 I love working with at risk children, adolescents, and college students, adults, and families.
-My expertise includes my knowledge of school problems, learning disabilities, ADHD, executive functioning, sensory integration issues, and social skill development.
+My expertise includes my knowledge of school problems, learning disabilities, ADHD, executive functioning, and social skill development.
 Another area of specialty is adjustment to change and the next steps involved in life’s transitions including moving, divorce, women’s issues, and college adjustment and achievement.
 As a result of my background and systemic approach, I work collaboratively with schools, doctors, employment centers, and anywhere a client is involved.

 When working with children I strive to include the entire family in the therapy process for an integrative approach.
 No matter what issues we are addressing, I believe in creating small, reachable goals that enable you and your child to celebrate each step forward so that your child can feel successful and have increased motivation to change.

 I am also trained and experienced in using Exposure & Response Prevention (ERP) for Obsessive-Compulsive Disorder (OCD) and work with older children, adolescents and adults with OCD and other Anxiety Disorders.

 In my free time, I enjoy spending time with my husband and our three children.
 I love to travel, be outside, and stay active playing softball, tennis, running, skating, and skiing.